Summertime (1955 film): Home media

 The Criterion Collection released Summertime on LaserDisc in 1991, followed by a DVD edition in 1998.
 A Blu-ray edition was eventually issued by Criterion on July 12, 2022, featuring a new 4K restoration from the original film elements.

 Legacy

-In later years, Lean described the film as his favorite, and became so enamoured of Venice during filming that he made it his second home.
+In later years, Lean described Summertime as his favourite, and became so enamoured of Venice during filming that he made it his second home.
 Commenting on the film, Lean said: "I've put more of myself in that film than any other I've ever made."

+Right before his death, filmmaker Hal Ashby had pondered remaking the film.
+Rosanna Arquette revealed that Ashby had wanted her to play the role of Jane Hudson.

 The Academy Film Archive preserved Summertime in 2008.